LHMak/multinational-retail-data-centralisation75/README.md

 ## Project Brief
 > You work for a multinational company that sells various goods across the globe.
 Currently, their sales data is spread across many different data sources making it not easily accessible or analysable by current members of the team.
 In an effort to become more data-driven, your organisation would like to make its sales data accessible from one centralised location.

 > Your first goal will be to produce a system that stores the current company data in a database so that it's accessed from one centralised location and acts as a single source of truth for sales data.
-You will then query the database to get up-to-date metrics for the business.
+You will then query the database to get up-to-date metrics for the company.

 ## Project Description

-I have undertaken this project as part of the AiCore Cloud Engineering pathway.
-The aim of this project was to collate, clean and centralise the sales data from a fictional multinational company.
+I undertook this project as part of the AiCore Cloud Engineering pathway.
+The aim was to collate, clean and centralise the sales data from a fictional multinational retail company

+_As a disclaimer- the data used for this project was fictional, so no real customer/company data is being leaked!_

 The company sells goods across the globe and their sales data was spread across many different data sources.
 This meant the data was not easily accessible or analysable.
+The various data sources were:

+- An SQL database hosted on AWS RDS containing:
+  - User data: Table containing historical data of customers.
+  - Orders table: Table in which each column is a UUID from one of the other data sources.
+It acts as the centre of the star-based schema made in the the destination PostgreSQL database.

+- An AWS S3 bucket:
+  - Card details: PDF document containing customer card details.
+  - Product data: CSV file containing information about goods the company sells.
+  - Date events data: JSON object containing details of each sale the company has made.

+- An API which had two GET methods:
+  - Number of stores: JSON object recording the number of stores in the business.
+  - Store details: JSON object containing details of each store in the business (e.g. address, staff numbers, store code).

-In order to remedy this issue, this project did the following:
+In order to centralise the various pieces of data into once location, this project did the following:

-1. Extracted all data from the various sources such as: AWS S3 buckets, AWS cloud databases and APIs hosted on AWS.
-The data also took many forms such as: PDF, JSON and CSV files.
-This required me to tailor my extraction approach for each datasource.
+1. Extracted all data from the various sources, tailoring my extraction approach for each data source.
 For example, user and order data was stored in a database, while product and payment data was stored in an S3 bucket.
 1. Cleaned the raw data, looking for inconsistent formatting (particularly with dates and times), typos and null values.
 To clean the data I mainly used the Pandas Python library.
-I also used the re and numpy libraries.
+I also used the re and NumPy libraries.
 1. Uploaded the cleaned data to a local PostgreSQL database, allowing for easy querying and analysis of the data.
-I used PGAdmin as a management tool for the PostgreSQL database.
+I used pgAdmin4 as a management tool for the PostgreSQL database.
-1. Queries the PostgreSQL database to answer a set of mock questions from business stakeholders.
+1. Queries the PostgreSQL database to answer a set of questions from business stakeholders.
 The `.sql` files for these queries can be found here: [Milestone_4_Queries.zip](Milestone_4_Queries.zip)

 This project helped me to consolidate everything I have learned throughout the course.
 I used my knowledge of AWS and APIs to retrieve the data files, my skills with VS Code and Python to write the code to process the data and upload it to the PostgreSQL database- and finally, my knowledge and skills with Relational Databases and SQL to create the database schema, query and analyse the data.
 On top of this, I made more use of version control and branching with Git more than ever before- particularly when adding in new features.

 Because of this, my confidence with with all of these skills has grown substantially.
 I have also come to appreciate just how much I have learnt in the last ~1.5 months.

 ## Tools used
-- Python
+- Python (with following modules & libraries):
   - Pandas library
   - PandasGUI
   - Regular expression operations (re) module